vatesfr/xen-orchestra/docs/docs/xo6/acl-v2.md

 | `acl-role`      | `read`, `create`, `delete`, `update:name`, `update:description`, `update:users`, `update:groups`        |
 | `acl-privilege` | `read`, `create`, `delete`, `update:action`, `update:effect`, `update:resource`, `update:selector`      |

+Note the last two rows: RBAC configuration is itself covered by the model.
+You do not need to be a full administrator to manage roles and privileges; a user holding the right `acl-role` and `acl-privilege` privileges can delegate access in turn, through the REST API.

 ---

 ## Concrete examples